OriginalMHV/OriginalMHV/README.md

-### Hi there 👋
+### Hey there, and a warm welcome to my profile! 👋

 ### 📙 About me

-Hello, my name is Michael, and I am a software developer who possesses a positive and open-minded attitude.
-My passion lies in Backend and DevOps, and I am particularly interested in product quality, configuration, and architecture.
-I hold a bachelor's degree in IT and information systems and have plans to pursue a master's degree in the future.
+I'm Michael, your friendly neighborhood software developer.
+I bring a positive and open-minded attitude to the table, with a passion that lies in Backend and DevOps.
+I'm pretty interested in product quality, configuration, and architecture, and I've got a bachelor's degree in IT and information systems to back it up.
+Plus, I have my sights set on a master's degree in the future.

-In terms of personal competencies, I am a resourceful team player who values collaboration and communication with my peers.
-I am also a result-oriented problem solver who focuses on customer-centric factors to ensure that the solutions I develop meet their needs.
+When it comes to teamwork, I'm a resourceful collaborator who values open communication with my peers.
+I also pride myself on being a problem solver who's result-oriented, always keeping our customers' needs in mind to make sure the solutions I develop truly cater to them.

-I am currently working as a software developer at Telenor in Viken, Norway.
-My role is hands-on in all stages of the software development cycle, from planning and design to testing and deployment.
-Each day brings new and exciting tasks that may involve coding, configuring projects, altering code, fixing bugs, or brainstorming ideas.
-I enjoy the dynamic nature of my job, and I am always eager to take on new challenges to improve my skills as a developer.
+Right now, I'm serving as a software developer at Telenor in the beautiful Viken, Norway.
+My role allows me to dive head-first into every stage of the software development cycle, from planning and design, to testing and deployment.
+Each day brings new tasks, whether it's coding, configuring projects, altering code, fixing bugs, or brainstorming ideas, and I absolutely love the dynamic nature of my job.
+Always ready for a new challenge, I strive to constantly improve and refine my skills as a developer.

 ### 📧 Contact information
 Email - michaelherlandvalen@gmail.com

-Website - michaelhv.no (work in progress)
+Website - michaelhv.no

-LinkedIn - linkedin.com/in/michaelhvalen/
+LinkedIn - linkedin.com/in/michaelhv/
 <!--
 **OriginalMHV/OriginalMHV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.